SDS-AAU/DSBA-2022/content/m1/10_assignments/group_assignment.md

 ### Analysis pipeline

-The analysis to be carried out by you has to contain elements of data **manipulation, exploration, unsupervised and supervised ML.**
+The analysis to be carried out by you has to contain elements of data **manipulation, exploration and supervised ML (unsupervised is optional).**

 Generally, you can combine parts from the individual assignments and use them as a template for the module assignment.
 Going beyond that is not required (but for sure appreciated).
 Below a (rather detailed) checklist to make sure you have all the pieces.
 - Definition of a problem statement and a short outline of the implementation